Philip-Trettner/cpp-std-fwd/README.md

 # cpp-std-fwd

-Forward declarations for all runtime classes of the C++ standard library.
+Forward declarations for most useful runtime classes of the C++ 17 standard library.

 ## Usage: